-- Continue discussions with Pro Logis; - Open discussions (via BRCC project) with Network Rail; - Provide BRCC Ridgmont project with optimum route past the station to redesign or relocate the carpark layout; - Approach to Bedford Estates to explore options for the creation of a basin and leisure use of site in conjunction with the BRCC project; - Monitor on-going East West Rail progress key decisions will be taken in 2012 that will determine options regarding the possible closure of the crossing, location of signalling equipment etc.
+- Continue discussions with Pro Logis; - Open discussions (via BRCC project) with Network Rail; - Provide BRCC Ridgmont project with optimum route past the station to redesign or relocate the carpark layout; - Approach to Bedford Estates to explore options for the creation of a basin and leisure use of site in conjunction with the BRCC project; - Monitor on-going East West Rail progress the government recently announced that the Oxford-Bletchley-Bedford route, together with connections to Milton Keynes and Aylesbury, will be included in Network Rail's 2014-19 construction programme.
+The original proposal is being considered for electrification linking into the electrification of the Midland Mainline north from Bedford.
+Options within the project include: closure of the Ridgmont level crossing, utilising the A507 bypass for all through traffic; provision of a DDA compliant footbridge to maintain the Right-of-Way; and relocating the Signal Control Centre (on the opposite side of the track to the station building) to the Marylebone Control Centre which could ease the alignment of the waterway into the narrow section between Pro-Logis and the railway.